WCSCourses/GenEpiLAC2024/Manuals/Sequencing&QC/Sequencing&QC.md

 ## [Short quiz on Linux](#short-quiz-on-Linux)

-If after this module you have time and you feel you need to practice more some of the commands you've learnt in the pre/course "Introduction to Linux for biologists", here's a short quiz to do so:
+If after this module you have time and you feel you need to practice more some of the commands you've learnt in the pre-course "Introduction to Linux for biologists", here's a short quiz to do so:

 1. Extract the first 15 lines from file “reference_Ss046.fasta” and save the output into “output.fa”
 2. How many files are there in the Linux directory?